oobianom/r-scripts/README.md

 #############################################################################
 #############################################################################

-# clear console and unload all packages to maintain script consistency
+# clear environment, console and unload all packages to maintain script consistency
 quickcode::clean(
   setwd = './', # set working directory
   source = c(), # script paths to be sourced in